vanruc/todoApp/README.md

 ## Deploy and Configure Skyve Project
 ### Deploy Skyve Project
-Its very easy to deploy [Skyve](https://skyve.org) to WildFly Server.
+Its easy to deploy [Skyve](https://skyve.org) to WildFly Server.
 1. Open WildFly deployments folder.
 Right click on the Server and click on Show In, then click on File Browser.
 ![](doc_img_src/wildfly%20show%20in%20folder.png)
 2. Expand TodoApp Project, you will see the deployments folder.
 ![](doc_img_src/project%20deployments.png)
-3. Copy todoApp.json and todoApp-ds.xml to the WildFly deployments folder.
+3. Copy todoApp.json and todoApp-ds.xml from the todoApp deployments folder to the WildFly deployments folder.
 ![](doc_img_src/deployment%20copy.png)
 4. Add TodoApp project to Wildfly Server.

-Right click to the WildFly 16 at localhost then click Add and Remove.
+Right click on your WildFly server (Wildfly 16 at localhost, in this case) then click Add and Remove.

 ![](doc_img_src/add%20or%20remove.png)

-Select todoApp from Available -> Click Add button -> Click Finish button.
+Select todoApp from Available, then click 'Add >', and lastly Click the Finish button.

 ![](doc_img_src/add%20todo%20app.png)